The Role of Graph Topology in the Performance of Biomedical Knowledge Graph Completion Models: Experimental Setup

 \section{Experimental Setup}

 We investigate five public biomedical KGs: Hetionet \citep{himmelstein2017_hetionet}, PrimeKG\footnote{In the original PrimeKG graph, for every triple \((h,r,t)\) the reverse triple \((t,r,h)\) is present as well.
 We prepocessed PrimeKG to remove these reverse edges.} \citep{chandak2023_primekg}, PharmKG \citep{zheng2021_pharmkg}, OpenBioLink \citep{breit2020_openbiolink}, PharMeBINet \citep{konigs2022_pharmebinet} (detailed in \cref{tab:datasets}).
+These datasets are among the most common biomedical KGs used for benchmarking in the literature \citep{teneva2023_knowledge} and were chosen with the aim of encompassing a wide variety of sizes and topological patterns.
 We also include the trivia KG FB15k-237 \citep{toutanova2015_fb15k-237} as a baseline, to detect any results unique to the biomedical domain.
-On all KGs we train four of the most popular KGE models: TransE \citep{bordes2013_transe}, DistMult \citep{yang2015_embedding}, RotatE \citep{sun2019_rotate} and TripleRE \citep{yu2022_triplere}.
+On all KGs we train five of the most popular KGE models: TransE \citep{bordes2013_transe}, DistMult \citep{yang2015_embedding}, RotatE \citep{sun2019_rotate}, TripleRE \citep{yu2022_triplere} and ConvE \citep{detmers2018_conve}.
+Note that ConvE -- in addition to entity and relation embeddings -- also learns the parameters of a convolutional network, used in the scoring function (details in \cref{tab:scoring functions}).
 Whilst being all well-established among practitioners \citep{hu2020_ogb}, these models differ in complexity and in the relational patterns they can capture (\cref{tab:scoring functions}).
 In particular, TransE and DistMult model the interaction between head entity, relation type and tail entity in quite simple terms.
 Nevertheless, despite missing certain topological patterns, they remain strong baselines.
-On the other hand, RotatE and TripleRE are more recent approaches able to capture all four investigated topological patterns.
+On the other hand, RotatE, TripleRE and ConvE are more recent approaches able to capture all four investigated topological patterns.
 Notice however that the theoretical capability of a scoring function to model a particular edge topological pattern is not per se a guarantee of stronger predictive performance on such edges \citep{jin2023comprehensive}.
 Our experiments are designed to quantify this impact.

 The training scheme and hyperparameter optimisation details are presented in \cref{appendix:hyperparameter}.
 The results reported in the following sections refer to tail predictions generated on the held out test split, by scoring each \((h,r,?)\) query against all entities in the KG and computing the rank of the ground truth tail \(t\), after masking out scores of other \((h,r,t')\) triples contained in the graph.